ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 ## Prerequisites

-* Existing, up-to-date installation of Dart and Flutter
+* An existing, up-to-date installation of Dart and Flutter.
-* Existing, up-to-date installation of Android SDK
+* An existing, up-to-date installation of the Android SDK, and the correctly configured environment variables to go with it, in particular `$ANDROID_NDK_HOME`.
-* Existing, up-to-date installation of rust, rustup and cargo
+* An existing, up-to-date installation of rust, rustup and cargo.
-* The ability to run makefiles
+* The standard GNU tools that come with any *nix distribution, including GNU `make` or an equivalent.

+Everything below was tested on Arch Linux.
+It should work without changes on any up-to-date Linux distribution, and probably on macOS as well (given a few caveats mentioned below).

 ## Build